Podcast - Latest Episode

 793. Queen / Queen II.
 1974.
 4/5

-The band's little gimmick for this album was that rather than have Side A and Side B, they chose to have Side White and Side Black, which also had differing personalities of the music as a result.
+The band's little gimmick for this album was that rather than have the album with Side A and Side B, they chose to have Side White and Side Black, which also had differing personalities of the music as a result.
 The White side of the album was almost completely composed by Brian May, apart from the last song which was composed by Roger Taylor, while the Black side was completely composed by Freddie Mercury.
+It’s interesting that they claimed that this was because of the style of music rather than the composer, something that would surprise those that know the style of music each artist preferred to write.

 After opening with the instrumental piece "Procession" the album moves into "Father and Son".
 There are so many pieces to this song that it is hard sometimes to take it all in.
-There are the quiet, slower pieces where the piano or acoustic guitar may be playing, with Freddie's mellow singing his sweet vocals over the top, and other pieces where Roger's drums and Brian's guitar crash in and play in an almost heavy metal way, before coming to a conclusion in a more typical Queen type atmosphere.
+There are the quiet, slower parts where the piano or acoustic guitar may be playing, with Freddie's mellow voice singing his sweet vocals over the top, and other pieces where Roger's drums and Brian's guitar crash in and play in an almost heavy metal way, before coming to a conclusion in a more typical Queen type atmosphere.
 There's a bit of everything here, and it is not the only song that has this.
 "White Queen (As It Began)" was apparently written some years earlier by Brian, and once again mixes a multitude of guitars and slightly heavier moments with greater moments of acoustic guitars and of reflection from Freddie.
-"Some Day One Day" is another of Brian's songs, and on this occasion is completely sung by himself.
+It is interesting listening to these songs given Brian’s and Roger’s preference for more uptempo and guitar/drum invested hard rock.
+"Some Day One Day" is another of Brian's songs, the first to have Brian on lead vocals for the entire song.
 Again, the acoustic guitars dominate, while another mix of many electrified guitars punctuate through the middle and end of the song.
-The closing song of the White side is Roger's "The Loser in the End", which he also sings.
+The closing song of the White side is Roger's "The Loser in the End", on which he also sings lead vocal throughout.
+I always enjoy Roger’s contributions to Queen albums, and when he sings lead vocal as he does here it adds to the depth of the album.

 The Black side of the album continues the rare mix of acoustic and electrified timing changes along with the multi-layered instrumentalising that preceded it, but perhaps with a greater frenzy.
 "Ogre Battle" would be a case in point.
 The beginning of the song is actually the end of the song in reverse, before bursting into a heavy drum beat and guitar riff from Brian and John.
-Freddie and Roger's vocal melodies stream over the top, while the middle of the song is a cacophony of guitars and Freddie 'ogre' scream.
+Freddie and Roger's vocal melodies scream over the top, while the middle of the song is a cacophony of guitars and Freddie 'ogre' screams.
 An ogre battle indeed, this ranks as one of Queen's heaviest songs.
 This then segues into "The Fairy Feller's Master-Stroke", by which Freddie was inspired by the painting of the same name by Richard Dadd.
 The chaotic and frenetic qualities of the song could be accurately portrayed by the painting itself, which surprisingly when you look at it you can feel the way Freddie wrote this song.
 Terrific.
 Another segue moves into "Nevermore", another quieter and soothing song following the energy that has been used in the previous two tracks.
 This short break is then followed by "The March of the Black Queen", where the sound levels are cranked up again, unleashing the boundaries of Queen's every resource.
 Fast and heavy drums and guitars mix with quiet vocal melodies over acoustic guitar, and multi layered guitars and vocals blend into piano driven choirs of tunes.
 As they were to do again in the future with similar success, several different pieces of music has been fused together to create a spectacular piece.
+This is still an amazing song, and when you listen to it you can understand why it just couldn’t be reproduced to be played live on stage.
+It is a production in itself, a song that for a band’s second album is truly remarkable.
 "Funny How Love Is" follows this, built around a wall of multi-tracked vocals, piano and guitar, with Freddie's lead standing out at the front of the song.
 To complete the album is the brilliant and timeless "Seven Seas of Rhye", now in its completed form with lyrics, after an uncompleted section appeared on their first album.
-This was the only single lifted from the album, and was the band's first Top Ten single in the UK.
+This was the only single lifted from the album and was the band's first Top Ten single in the UK.

 No comments: